flupes/aaqim/README.md

 # aaqim = Arduino AQI Monitor

+Simple Air Quality Monitor using data collected from the web.
+Based on an ESP8266 and E-paper display.

+This is not a general, multi-purpose code base, but a quick hack for personal use.

+The `pm25_to_aqi` provides however a potential useful conversion function that passes its unit tests.

 ## Why

 The air quality has been a real concern in the West from August 2020.